Monopolies in the Philippines (1965–1986): Sugar industry

 Sugar is an important industry in the Philippines, being one of the major crop exports since the Spanish colonial era.
-During the early years of the Marcos administration it was responsible for 27% of the county's total dollar earnings.
-Roberto Benedicto, Marcos’ fraternity brother and associate, monopolized the Philippine sugar industry beginning in 1974, earning the name “Sugar King”.
+During the early years of the Marcos administration it was responsible for 27% of the country's total dollar earnings.
+Roberto Benedicto, Marcos' fraternity brother and associate, monopolized the Philippine sugar industry beginning in 1974, earning the name "Sugar King".

 The international price of sugar steadily rose in the 1970s, which led to indiscriminate hoarding from the local market.
 Sugar traders preferred to sell sugar overseas rather than locally, where prices were regulated by the government.
 The Marcos administration created the Philippine Exchange Co.
 (Philex), a government entity that takes charge of all international trading of sugar.
 Philex solely took charge of exporting US and foreign-bound sugar.
 They bought locally manufactured sugar at a low price of $19.75 per picul, then sold it to the United States for $69.25.
 Their initial profits amounted to $700 million.
 Hacienderos (agricultural land owners) argued that Philex was nothing more than a trading agent and demanded that profits from international sales should be given to them.
 However, before the issue could be properly addressed, the international price of sugar crashed, and Philex went bankrupt.
 The crash surprised the Marcos government, who had been storing hoards and hoards of sugar in warehouses.
 When Philex decided to resume sale in 1975, the sugar had already deteriorated, production had to be cut, and workers lost jobs.

 After the flop of Philex, Marcos decided to have tighter control of the industry and established the Philippine Sugar Commission (Philsucom).
-Philsucom had blanket authority over the industry, given the power to “act as the single agency engaged in the buying and selling of sugar”.
+Philsucom had blanket authority over the industry, given the power to "act as the single agency engaged in the buying and selling of sugar".
 Additionally, the Presidential Degree 1192 provided Philsucom: